California home buyers typically encounter closing costs when buying a home. These are the various…

 - The buyer’s lender orders an appraisal to determine the current market value.

-- The appraiser visits the home to inspect it and collect information about its features and condition.
+- The appraiser evaluates the home and collects information about its features and condition.

-- The appraiser also researches recent sales of comparable homes in the area.
+- The appraiser also researches recent sales of comparable homes in the same area.

 - The appraiser then writes a report that states their opinion of the home’s market value.